Chanté Coleman, Director

 Kristin Reilly, Senior Communications Manager

-As the Communications Manager for the Choose Clean Water Coalition, Kristin focuses on both internal and external communications strategies.
+As the Senior Communications Manager for the Choose Clean Water Coalition, Kristin focuses on both internal and external communications strategies.
 Her work involves coordinating messaging of the over 200+ Coalition member organizations around legislative threats, the Coalition’s priorities, and upcoming events.
 She also manages the communications workgroup for the Coalition, which brings together the communications professionals in the Bay watershed to collaborate on strategic communications work.

 Kristin comes to the Coalition from Oceana, where she worked on their digital communications, advocacy, and marketing strategy.
 She was responsible for coordinating the social media presence and strategy across eight offices around the world to ensure consistent messaging and branding as an organization.
 Kristin also worked for the Chesapeake Bay Trust, focusing her time on development outreach, marketing initiatives, in-house design, and managing social media outlets.
 She also has experience working with the Chesapeake Bay Program and the Izaak Walton League of America.